Parsec

 AnyDesk is another popular remote desktop tool known for its speed and lightweight design, making it a good choice for general remote work and support.
 It offers secure connections, cross-platform support, and features like file transfer and session recording.
 While faster than TeamViewer for many tasks, it still falls short of Parsec's ultra-low latency for demanding applications such as high-frame-rate gaming or real-time video editing.
 AnyDesk focuses more on business and IT support, where absolute minimal latency is less critical than reliability and ease of use.
 [2, 11, 12]

 Parsec operates on a freemium model in 2026, offering a free tier for basic personal use and paid subscriptions for enhanced features and professional use cases.
 The free version allows personal remote access and game streaming with core low-latency features.
-For individuals needing more, 'Parsec Warp' (formerly 'Individuals') is available for $9.99/month, or $8.33/month when billed annually.
+For individuals needing more, 'Parsec Warp' is available for $9.99/month, or $8.33/month when billed annually.
 This tier unlocks features like multi-monitor support, enhanced color accuracy (4:4:4), and pen/tablet support.
 [6, 18, 20, 24] For teams and businesses, 'Parsec for Teams' costs $35/user/month, or $30/user/month when billed annually (with a minimum of 5 team members).
 This includes all Warp features plus secure team computers, SSO enforcement, granular permissions, and audit logs.
-Larger organizations can opt for 'Parsec Enterprise' at $45/user/month (billed annually), which adds high-performance relay servers, API access, and advanced admin roles.
+Larger organizations can opt for 'Parsec Enterprise' with custom pricing, which adds high-performance relay servers, API access, and advanced admin roles.
 [6, 20, 22, 43]

 Parsec maintains an active and engaged community, primarily centered around its Reddit subreddit (r/ParsecGaming), where users share tips, troubleshoot issues, and discuss new features.
 The official Parsec Help Center offers extensive documentation, including technical references, setup guides, and FAQs, which are regularly updated.
 [14, 35, 36, 38] While direct GitHub activity for the main application isn't public given its proprietary nature, the company provides responsive email and live chat support for paid users.
 The quality of documentation is generally comprehensive, covering a wide range of topics from basic installation to advanced configuration options, making it a valuable resource for both new and experienced users.
 [6]